History of Panama (to 1821): Seventeenth Century

 Despite raids on shipments and ports, the registered legal import of precious metals increased threefold between 1550 and 1600.
 Panama's prosperity was at its peak during the first part of the 17th century.
 This was the time of the famous ferias (fairs, or exchange markets) of Portobelo, where European merchandise could be purchased to supply the commerce of the whole west coast south of Nicaragua.
 When a feria ended, Portobelo would revert to its quiet existence as a small seaport and garrison town.

 Panama City also flourished on the profits of trade.
 Following reconstruction after a serious fire in 1644, contemporary accounts credit Panama City with 1,400 residences "of all types" (probably including slave huts); most business places, religious houses, and substantial residences were rebuilt of stone.
 Panama City was considered, after Mexico City and Lima, the most beautiful and opulent settlement in the West Indies.

 Interest in a canal project was revived early in the 17th century by Philip III of Spain (1598–1621).
 The Council of the Indies dissuaded the king, arguing that a canal would draw attack from other European nations—an indication of the decline of Spanish sea power.
+The Spanish galleon San José sank off the coast of Panama in 1631.

 During the first quarter of the 17th century, trade between Spain and the isthmus remained undisturbed.
 At the same time, England, France, and the Netherlands, one or all almost constantly at war with Spain, began seizing colonies in the Caribbean.
 Such footholds in the West Indies encouraged the development of the buccaneers—English, French, Dutch, and Portuguese adventurers who preyed on Spanish shipping and ports with the tacit or open support of their governments.
 Because of their numbers and the closeness of their bases, the buccaneers were more effective against Spanish trade than the English had been during the previous century.

 The volume of registered precious metal arriving in Spain fell from its peak in 1600; by 1660 volume was less than the amount registered a century before.
 Depletion of Peruvian mines, an increase in smuggling, and the buccaneers were causes of the decline.